jennymalmoe/LazyVegan/README.md

 * Edit their recipes (UPDATE)
 * Delete their recipes (DELETE)

+The purpose is to get both people who aldready eats vegan and those who don't yet, inspired by the delicious recipes.

+So the site targets a very broad group of people, of all ages, genders, cooking skills (both those who likes to cook but especially thos who is looking for easy recipes) and as well both vegans and those who are not.
+One of the simplest but most important benefits of a broad market is the ability to target a larger number of total prospects with this site.
+The more total interested visitors you reach out to, the better.

 In addition to the goals above; also to promote a brand of natural, eco-friendly and sustainable kitchen ware that goes hand in hand with Lazy Vegan approach.

 Eventually the recipe database will increase in both recipes and users/visitors.
 The site offer users to interact by adding their own recipes that makes the user feel like being a part of "the community".
 The site promotes the vegan life style, showing that it doesn't have to be that hard to eat, even junk food that are vegan.